hashicorp/terraform/website/docs/language/functions/cidrhost.html.md

 This function accepts both IPv6 and IPv4 prefixes, and the result always uses the same addressing scheme as the given prefix.

+-> **Note:** As a historical accident, this function interprets IPv4 address octets that have leading zeros as decimal numbers, which is contrary to some other systems which interpret them as octal.
+We have preserved this behavior for backward compatibility, but recommend against relying on this behavior.

 ## Examples

 ```